ActiveState/homework/windows-build/README.md

-If you don't have a ready-built windows system with Visual Studio 2015 installed, we have provided an [importable virtual machine for VirtualBox (19Gb)](https://s3.amazonaws.com/activestate-homework-support/ActiveState+Homework+Builder.ova)
+If you don't have a ready-built windows system with Visual Studio 2015 installed, we have provided an [importable virtual machine for VirtualBox (19Gb)](https://s3.amazonaws.com/activestate-homework-support/ActiveState+Homework+Builder.ova) Unless you are highly confident you have the correct toolchain already installed it is **strongly recommended** you use this VM for the homework.
+Installing and debugging issues with build toolchains is outside the scope of this exercise and will likely leave you little time to complete the homework.

 ## Sharing Your Code and Docs With Us